Oatcake: Plain Web Typography

 The

-of preformatted text blocks, code blocks, disclosure widgets and note boxes. --oatcake-border-color
+background-colorof preformatted text blocks, code blocks, disclosure widgets and note boxes. --oatcake-border-color-

 The

-of block quotes, preformatted text blocks, code blocks, disclosure widgets, note boxes, images, videos and horizontal rules. --oatcake-highlight-background-color
+border-colorof block quotes, preformatted text blocks, code blocks, disclosure widgets, note boxes, images, videos and horizontal rules. --oatcake-highlight-background-color-

 The